For the previous entry in this series, click here.

 Michele de Cuneo, an Italian nobleman who accompanied Columbus, reported that the slave ships ran into contrary winds during their return voyage and did not reach Spain until April 1495, by which time 200 of the 550 Indian slaves had died.
 "I believe [this was] because of the unaccustomed air, colder than theirs," de Cuneo wrote.
 "We cast them into the sea."
 Of the remaining 350 bondsmen, half were sick by the time the fleet dropped anchor in Cadiz.
 "They are not working people," de Cuneo derisively observed, "and they very much fear cold, nor have they long life." (de Cuneo to Hieronymo Annari, 28 Oct.
 1495, in Samuel Eliot Morison, ed. and trans., Journals and Other Documents on the Life and Voyages of Columbus [New York: Heritage Press, 1963], 226-227.)

-Columbus himself returned to Spain in 1496 with 30 more Indians aboard his ship, whom his crewmen had threatened to eat when supplies ran low.
-Ferdinand and Isabela henceforth forbade Columbus to enslave Indians, and according to accounts of Columbus's third and fourth voyages he did not bring any more Indians with him to Spain.
+Columbus himself returned in 1496 to Spain with 30 more Native Americans, whom his crewmen had threatened to eat when supplies ran low.
+Ferdinand and Isabella henceforth forbade Columbus to enslave Indians, and according to accounts of Columbus's third and fourth voyages he did not bring any more indigenous Americans with him to Spain.
 (Morison, op. cit., 247, 250-251, 318.)

 For the next entry in this series, click here.